mui/toolpad/docs/data/toolpad/studio/components/data-grid/data-grid.md

 This prop is used to show – or hide – the toolbar from the data grid.
 The following Data Grid is rendered along with the toolbar, by setting `hideToolbar` to `true`:

 {{"demo": "DataGrid_hidetoolbar.js", "hideToolbar": true, "bg": "inline"}}

-### Grouping and aggregating (PRO)

-When you use the [Toolpad pro plan](/), the DataGrid gains grouping and aggregating capabilities.
-You can turn this off for individual columns.

-{{"demo": "ProDataGrid.js", "hideToolbar": true, "bg": "inline"}}

 ## API